 - It's best to avoid overly large images, both in file size and pixel dimensions.
 We recommend a maximum file size of 1MB for images.
 72 dpi is generally sufficient for the web, but isn't required.
 We don't recommend uploading images that are significantly larger than your content area or template.
 For more specific size information, check out the following sections based on the type of template you're using.

 These templates have little or no styling - they're just basic layouts where you add your content, images, and where you can pick your own colors or a theme.
 Many of these have areas that are designed specifically for images.
 If you hover over one of these image blocks, we'll tell you the recommended image size for that block.
-When using our basic templates, images can be added to any text block or location that isnt't specifically designed for images.
+When using our classic templates, images can be added to any text block or location that isnt't specifically designed for images.
 If you'd like to add an image to one of these areas, take a look at the guide below to see the maximum width in pixels for each area.

 - Pre-header area: 560px